DeepHydro/Visual-HEIFLOW/README.md

 Visual HEIFLOW(VHF) is a comprehensive graphical modeling environment for integrated hydrological modeling.
 Currently, VHF is specially designed for an integrated ecological-hydrological model called HIEFLOW, but it can be easily extended to support other hydrological models.

    VHF is Written by the HEIFLOW Team (see the [CONTRIBUTORS](https://github.com/DeepHydro/VHF/blob/master/CONTRIBUTORS) file) at [School of Environmental Science and Engineering](http://ese.sustc.edu.cn/en/), [Southern University of Science and Technology](http://www.sustc.edu.cn/en/).

+   A [demo video](https://youtu.be/KJUU5cVCfG8) is provided to illustrate how to use VHF.

 ## Features
 * Streamlines the entire integrated modeling procedure, from data preparation at the very beginning to visualization and analysis of modeling results, in a uniform environment.